apache/druid/docs/querying/query-from-deep-storage.md

 Keep the following in mind when working with load rules to control what exists only in deep storage:

+- Your datasource must meet one of the following conditions:
-- At least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
+  - At least one of the segments in a datasource is loaded onto a Historical process so that Druid can plan the query.
 The segment on the Historical process can be any segment from the datasource.
 It does not need to be a specific segment.
 One way to verify that a datasource has at least one segment on a Historical process is if it's visible in the Druid console.
+  - You have the centralized data source schema feature enabled.
+For more information, see [Centralized datasource schema](../configuration/index.md#centralized-datasource-schema)
 - The actual number of replicas may differ from the replication factor temporarily as Druid processes your load rules.

 ## Run a query from deep storage